-The first, and more important of the two, was the fact that the locals largely shared common tastes.
+The first, and more important of the two, was the fact that the locals largely shared their tastes in common.
 Their preferences developed from their specific situation.

 At the second level, an artistic avant-garde was gathering in Florence shortly after 1400.
 It provided a vigorous opposition to fashions from northern Europe and had significant influence on the wealthy, particularly in the large cities.
 This movement expressly challenged Burgundian good taste, calling it barbaric and resorting to harsh defamatory statements.